danielgribel/AssortativeSBM/README.md

 **Important**: Graph files must have the `.link` extension.
 Some graphs are provided within the folder `/data` in this repository.

-**Label file.** The label file contains the ground-truth community of each sample of the dataset, and is a N-row file, where N is the number of samples.
+**Label file.** The label file contains the ground-truth community of each sample of the dataset, and is a *N*-row file, where *N* is the number of samples.
 Each line presents the label of the i-th sample:

 y<sub>1</sub>